wpmetabox/docsv2/docs/extensions/mb-blocks.md

 #### `render_callback`

-A custom PHP callback to display the block content, it accepts the following parameters:
+A custom PHP callback or MB Views to display the block content, it accepts the following parameters:

 - `$attributes`: the block attributes, which have all the block settings and fields' data.
 Attributes are automatically [prepared for you](#automatically-prepare-attributes) so you can access them directly.
 - `$content`: the block's inner content.